 I hope you enjoy this post as much as I do (I bet you will!).

 The word travel is very often associated with extended departures.
 There’s the suitcases, the TSA, the rush of the aircraft taking off, and landing to find yourself in a far-away land that can be altogether foreign or, sometimes, soothingly familiar.
 Long distance travel is something that requires a lot of forethought, financial investments, and time for many people, and so it’s often reserved to a mere few times a year (or less) for people like me.
 When that perfect storm does arrive and I find that I have the time and stability to make such a dedicated venture, it’s wonderful.
 These moments during the year are few and far between, however, so I need to fill the spaces in the middle to keep my wanderlust heart happy.

 Day trips have become a mainstay for my husband and me.
 We hadn’t ever heard of a “day trip” before moving to Sacramento, but we’re still trying to figure out why it took us so long to consider the idea: take a short road trip to a destination that is close enough that we can explore and still make it home in time for bed.
-We get the control that comes with road trips, but, suddenly, hotels become a luxury instead of a requirement.
 We don’t have to worry about unpaid time off of work, and boarding our dachshund at the vet is an expense that we can forego.
 We’ve been able to experience some of the most beautiful parts of California by simply packing a lunch and hitting the Interstate.